 - Standard First Aid and CPR Training Level C (prior to starting practicum – by the end of the first semester).

 - An Admission interview to determine suitability for the profession and possibility for success in the program.

 - Do your academic skills need to be upgraded to meet admission entry requirements?

-If your academic skills need to be improved in one or more areas, the student may be referred to Columbia College’s Academic Preparation – College Prep.
+If your academic skills need to be improved in one or more areas, the student may be referred to Columbia College’s Academic Preparation – College Prep (free courses).
 See Continuing Education – Academic Preparation – College Prep.